mcordts/cityscapesScripts/README.md

  - `disparity`     precomputed disparity depth maps.
 To obtain the disparity values, compute for each pixel p with p > 0: d = ( float(p) - 1. ) / 256., while a value p = 0 is an invalid measurement.
 Warning: the images are stored as 16-bit pngs, which is non-standard and not supported by all libraries.
  - `camera`        internal and external camera calibration.

 More types might be added over time and also not all types are initially available.
-Please let us know if you need any other metadata to run your approach.
+Please let us know if you need any other meta-data to run your approach.

 Possible values of `split`
  - `train`       usually used for training, contains 2975 images with fine and coarse annotations
- - `val`         should be used for validation of hyperparameters, contains 500 image with fine and coarse annotations.
+ - `val`         should be used for validation of hyper-parameters, contains 500 image with fine and coarse annotations.
 Can also be used for training.
  - `test`        used for testing on our evaluation server.
 The annotations are not public, but we include annotations of ego-vehicle and rectification border for convenience.
  - `train_extra` can be optionally used for training, contains 19998 images with coarse annotations